rocicorp/replicache/SERVER_SETUP.md

 The key/value pairs you return are up to you — Replicache just makes sure they get to the client.

+See [client-view-schema.jsonc](./client-view-schema.jsonc) for the schema of the Client View response.

 #### Authentication

 Most applications return a Client View that is specific to the calling user.
 Replicache supports sending user credentials through the standard `Authorization` HTTP header.
 If authorization fails, the Client View should return HTTP 401 (Unauthorized).
 The Replicache client will prompt user code to reauthenticate in that case.